1MarioDias/1MarioDias/README.md

 - 💬 Ask me about **Vue, ExpressJS, Python, MySQL and Music!**

-- ✨ Fun fact: **Bartending has been my second career related passion!**
+- ✨ Fun fact: **Mixology has been my second career related passion!**

 - 📫 How to reach me **mariodiasfreelancer@gmail.com**